KIT-MRT/arbitration_graphs/docs/Tutorial.md

 The `cost_estimator.hpp` file will be relevant for a later task when we cover cost arbitrators.

+Similarly, the `verifier.hpp` file will be used to add a verification layer to the arbitration graph near the end of the tutorial.

 Finally, in `pacman_agent.hpp`, the behavior components are assembled into an arbitration graph.
 It's also where you'll spend most of your time during this tutorial.